 Although a cultural treasure today, not all who lived in the area back then supported this idea.
 Many people still used horses and automobiles were owned by the wealthy.
 Many people back then never thought that they would ever own a car let alone use one to tour the Columbia River Gorge.
 Public support for financing the highway was tenuous at best.

 As we all know, the highway was built and within a couple of decades was being used heavily for transporting cars from central Oregon to the Willamette Valley.
 Heavy trucks had been developed to carry commodities and products and most everyone had a car in their garage.
 It didn’t take long to see how those who imagined the highway were visionaries.
 The highway was quickly becoming overused and plans for a riverside highway, which would become Highway 84, was in the works.

-Cal and Grace Calvert decided to take a trip out to survey the progress on the old highway via horseback.
-Cal Calvert was a photographer from Portland Oregon.
-He was known as the Ten Minute Photo Man.
-He operated his Mazeograph Studio in downtown Portland as well as a studio at Council Crest, a popular amusement park of the day.
+Harry and Alvida Calvert decided to take a trip out to survey the progress on the new highway via horseback.
+Harry Calvert was a photographer from Oregon City, Oregon.

 Needless to say a horse ride on the old Historic Columbia River Highway is totally impractical today, but there once was a time.
-I’m certainly glad that Cal and Grace took the time to document their day in the Scenic Columbia River Gorge.
+I’m certainly glad that Harry and Alvida took the time to document their day in the Scenic Columbia River Gorge.